Is your to-do list more like a wishlist of all the things you wish you could get done but never have the time to start much less finish?

 Doing this will allow you to view your to-do list quantitatively rather than qualitatively.

-Most of us make a to-do list with various tasks ranging from small projects to large projects without considering how long each project takes or whether the project can be broken down into smaller tasks.
+Sometimes, we make a to-do list with tasks ranging from small to large projects without considering how long each project takes.
+Whether the project can be broken down into smaller tasks or not.
 This leads us to pick the shorter, easier, more enjoyable tasks and ignore the jobs that are intimidating, have a vague description, or seem like they would take too long.
 How do you schedule “organize digital photos” when you have thousands in the cloud?

 Solution?
 Start timing yourself for this and other tasks so you have a better understanding of how long things actually take.
-Block off the time you think it will take you and then go back when you’re finished to see how long it actually took you.
-Most people underestimate how long it takes to complete a task or they remember doing it quickly one time and then assume it takes that same amount of time every single time.
+Block off the time you think it will take you, then go back when you’re finished to see how long it actually took you.
+Most people underestimate how long it takes to complete a task.
+They usually remember doing it quickly one time and then assume it takes that same amount of time every single time.

 By timing yourself, you can block off the accurate amount of time needed to complete your tasks.
 My fave example is dinner prep.
 I rarely see a recipe that has an accurate estimate for actual prep time.
 The estimated prep time starts after the veggies are washed and chopped, the meat is defrosted, and the necessary cooking utensils have been assembled.

 Once you have an accurate estimate of how long tasks take, you can block off the time on your schedule to complete them.
-For larger projects, like “organize digital photos”, set aside a block of time to complete as much as you can and then stop.
+For larger projects, like “organize digital photos”, set aside time to complete as much as you can.
+Then stop.
 Tasks of this nature will take several sessions to finish.
 Break the project down into small, achievable goals.
 Using this project as an example, you could schedule 30 minutes per night during your downtime between dinner and bed.
 Scheduling small sessions prevents burnout and keeps the momentum across several weeks.
-If you have a large, open block of time on the weekend, you could set a goal of going through 3 months of photos and then stopping.
+If you have a large, open block of time on the weekend, you could set a goal to go through 3 months of photos and then stop.

 Want to get my top tips for time blocking?